Yogona/KibegiApp-Docs/README.md

 **How to use  API features**
 All the URIs developed have auth and authorization scopes except some of them, to be discussed further below.

+--To send requests you must include user token in the header as bearer token--

 **RESPONSE FORMAT, JSON:**
 -status->Status code.
 -message->Status message.
 -body->Body of the feedback.

 **Authentication**
+No authentication and authorization checks.

 -**Get roles**
 METHOD:get
 URI:address/api/roles